rayjolt/100-days-of-code/log.md

 **Today's Progress**: Did the week two quiz in the NNDL course, and worked on the numpy introduction some more.

 **Thoughts:** I only got 9/10 on the quiz due to a careless mistake (boo).
 Otherwise, it wasn't too bad.
 The maths is still the bottleneck for me, but it's coming.

+### Day 9: 29 March 2018

+**Today's Progress**: Finished the numpy introduction, and started on the first required programming assignment.

+**Thoughts:** The result of the programming assignment will be a real machine learning algorithm, so I'm pretty excited. :) Still, it's slow going, as I'm still getting used to numpy and matrices.